JohnnieMeredith/vendingmachine/README.md

 #### Method 2

 - Download the project.
-Extract it from the archive.
+If using the zip archive, extract it from the archive.

 - Navigate using the command line to the project folder containing the pom.xml file.